 Student outrage erupted earlier in spring quarter with the abrupt firing of the campus Hillel’s executive director, Dan Libenson.
 Widely admired for his innovative new programs, including the popular Mega Shabbat, Libenson, along with the entire board of directors, was dismissed by the Jewish United Fund of Chicago (JUF), which owns Hillel’s building, endowment, and name.
 Hillel has struggled financially for many years and Libenson clashed with the JUF over budget cuts and his desire for greater autonomy from the larger organization.

 It’s unclear what the new academic year will bring for the campus’ Jewish community.
-The JUF appointed Paul Saiger (A.B. ’68), formerly executive director of The Hillels of Illinois, as interim director at Hillel, while Libenson has vowed to continue his work on the University of Chicago campus through JUChicago, a new Jewish student organization.
+The JUF appointed Paul Saiger (A.B. ’68), formerly executive director of The Hillels of Illinois, as interim director at Hillel, while Libenson has stated his intent to continue his work on the University of Chicago campus through JUChicago, a new Jewish student organization.

 Political activism continued to grow on campus last year, as a dedicated group of students made their opinions known.
 Students Organized United With Labor (SOUL) continued their protests against the University, demanding that the institution sever its ties with Adidas, which manufactures University apparel, over its labor practices.